noseka1/openshift-auto-upi/README.md

 # Dependency Diagram

 The dependency diagram below depicts the dependencies between *openshift-auto-upi* Ansible playbooks.
 You want to execute Ansible playbooks in the dependency order.
-First, run the *builder* playbook at the top and then continue from top to bottom with the remaining playbooks.
+First, run the *helper* playbook at the top and then continue from top to bottom with the remaining playbooks.
 Following sections describe the installation process in more detail.

 ![Dependency Diagram](docs/openshift_auto_upi_dependency_graph.svg "Dependency Diagram")

-# Setting Up Builder Host
+# Setting Up Helper Host

-There are two options to create a Builder Host:
+There are two options to create a Helper Host:

-* Create a Builder Host virtual machine.
-Recommended Builder Host machine size is 1 vCPU, 4GB RAM, and 10GB disk space.
+* Create a Helper Host virtual machine.
+Recommended Helper Host machine size is 1 vCPU, 4GB RAM, and 10GB disk space.
 You have to install one of the supported operating systems on this machine.
-* If you run one of the supported operating system on an existing machine, you can use this machine as your Builder Host.
+* If you run one of the supported operating system on an existing machine, you can use this machine as your Helper Host.

-Supported operating systems for the Builder Host are:
+Supported operating systems for the Helper Host are:

 * Red Hat Enterprise Linux 7
 * Red Hat Enterprise Linux 8